-Apheresis (Enrollment) Bridging Period Cilta-cel Infusion Day 0a Day 100 Month 6 Month 12 Every 12 Months End of Study ^b
+Apheresis (Enrollment) Bridging Period Cilta-cel Infusion Day 0 ^a Day 100 Month 6 Month 12 Every 12 Months End of Study ^b Concomitant therapy ^h (AEs and concomitant therapies should be collected starting from apheresis) X X X therapy, concomit py for cilta-cel rela Clinical response assessments Survival statusi X X X X X X X Myeloma and comorbid conditions response to cilta-cel X X X X X Disease progression X X X X X X X Disease assessment Collect physician's determination of response on an ongoing basis, per local clinical practice°.

-Clinical response

-assessments

-Survival status i X Х Х Х X

-Myeloma and comorbid X X X Х X

-conditions response to

-cilta-cel

-Disease progression X X X Х X

-Disease assessment Collect physici an's determina tion of response se on an ongoing l basis, per local clin ical practice

-^a The study will collect Day 0 data before cellular therapy is administered.

-^b Date and reason for discontinuation will be captured in the eCRF at the time of discontinuation.

-^c Before the start of data collection in the study, all patients must sign a participation agreement/informed consent form (ICF) allowing consent for participation in the respective registries.

-^d Including cilta-cel therapy.

-^e Only abnormal findings (i.e., adverse events per Section 6.3.1.1 and comorbidities) will be recorded in the eCRFs.

-^f All adverse events regardless of causality to cilta-cel beginning from product administration on Day 0 until Day 100 following CAR-T infusion will be recorded in the CRF.
-Thereafter, only non-serious AEs related to cilta-cel except safety variables defined in Section 4.3.2, and all SAEs regardless of causality up to End of Study will be recorded in the CRF.
-For the collection of Adverse Events occurring prior to cilta-cel infusion and related to administration procedures (from Apheresis to Day 0), please refer to Section 6.3.1.1.

-^g Where allowed per local regulations in the context of a non-interventional study.

-^h Either subsequent antimyeloma therapy or concomitant therapy for treatment of selected adverse events.

-i Including date and cause of death.
+- ^a Data for variables selected for Day 0 will be collected from the assessments conducted just before the infusion. - b Date and reason for discontinuation will be captured in the eCRF at the time of discontinuation. - ^c Before the start of data collection in the study, all patients must sign a participation agreement/informed consent form (ICF) allowing consent for participation in the respective registries. - d Including cilta-cel therapy. - Only abnormal findings (ie, adverse events per Section 10.3.1.1 and comorbidities) will be recorded in the eCRFs. - All adverse events and special situations regardless of causality to cilta-cel beginning from product administration until Day 100 following cilta-cel infusion will be recorded in the CRF.
+Thereafter, only non-serious AEs related to cilta-cel except safety variables defined in Section 8.3.2, and all SAEs regardless of causality up to End of Study will be recorded in the CRF.
+For the collection of Adverse Events occurring prior to cilta-cel infusion and related to administration procedures (from Apheresis to Day 0), please refer to Section 10.3.1.1. - g Where allowed per local regulations in the context of a non-interventional study. - h Either subsequent antimyeloma therapy or concomitant therapy for treatment of selected adverse events.
+The concomitant medication that should be collected includes all concomitant medications that are used to treat adverse events during the whole duration of study, as well as concomitant medications that are used prophylactically to prevent cilta-cel related adverse events (including anti-viral, anti-bacterial and anti-fungal treatment, intravenous immunoglobulin (IVIG), granulocyte colony-stimulating factor (G-CSF) and additional prophylactic/supportive therapy for cytopenias). - i Including date and cause of death. - Determined prior to lymphodepleting chemotherapy, if available. - k Where possible in clinical practice. - Such as whole blood, bone marrow, tissue biopsy in formalin-fixed paraffin-embedded (FFPE) blocks/slides. - m If at least 1% of cells in new malignancy samples are positive for vector sequences and when a sample of adequate quality and in sufficient quantity is available. - n When a sample of adequate quality and in sufficient quantity is available. - ° MRD data will be collected if available per local clinical practice.

-1. MILESTONES
+5. MILESTONES